frame-lang/frame_transpiler/docs/source/advanced_frame/simple_machines.rst

 we will try to restructure the state machine to pull together all the code related to a single logical state in one place.
-The example below improves the situation, but is still not completely well structured from the perspective of compartmentalizing logical state.
+The example below improves the situation, but is still not completely water-tight from the perspective of compartmentalizing logical state.

 .. code-block::